epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/README.md

 We’ll use statistical tests to determine if the differences (if any) pre- and post-event are significant.

-- **Q5: Correlation Between Movie Content and the Global Financial Crisis** We’ll analyze the movie plot summaries for the frequency of money-related vocabulary using natural language processing (NLP) techniques in order to determine if there's a correlation between the frequency of certain words in movie plots and box office success.
-Additionally, we will compare the frequency of such words in movies made before and after the global financial crisis.
+- **Q5: Correlation Between Movie Content and the Global Financial Crisis** We analyze the movie plot summaries for the frequency of money-related vocabulary using natural language processing (NLP) techniques in order to determine if there's a correlation between the frequency of certain words in movie plots and box office success.
+Additionally, we compare the frequency of such words in movies made before and after the global financial crisis.

 - **Q6: Predictive Analysis of Movie Revenue**
-We’ll use regression-based machine learning models like linear regression or random forest, to predict movie revenues based on the movies’s features.
-To ensure the model's reliability, we can use cross-validation.
-Additionally, we can do feature importance analysis to determine which variables are the most important predictors of revenue.
+We use regression-based machine learning models like linear regression and random forest, to predict movie revenues based on the movies’s features.
+To ensure the model's reliability, we use cross-validation.

-## 🗓️Proposed timeline
+## 🗓️Executed timeline
 ```

 ├── 30.10.23 - 05.11.23 - Decide on idea and research questions